BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/Regional Bike Network Summaries/README.md

 # Documentation

-Bicycle and Pedestrian Program and Active Tranpsortaion Planning (https://mtc.ca.gov/our-work/plans-projects/casa-committee-house-bay-area) is requesting mapping support from MTC to identify areas of concern or “sensitive communities” in the 9-county Bay Area that could be exempted from certain CASA Compact policies.
+[Bicycle and Pedestrian Planning](https://mtc.ca.gov/our-work/plans-projects/bicycle-pedestrian-planning) is requesting mapping support from MTC to identify bicycle facilities built since 2009 in the 9-county Bay Area based on data provided by local Congestion Management Agencies (CMAs).

 ### Define the Problem Statement